 - 12 inches deep

 The Helix Midnight is the company’s most popular hybrid mattress.
-It’s 12-inches deep, medium firmness, and designed primarily for side sleepers.
+It’s a generous 12-inches deep, medium firmness, and designed primarily for side sleepers.
 (If you’re more of a back or stomach sleeper, choose the Helix Dusk instead - it's the same medium hybrid mattress, but tailored for back and front sleeping).

 Depth: 12 inches

 Sizes: Twin, Twin XL, Full, Queen, King, Cal King